anazar2001/heroapi/README.md

 1. Open your brower or use a tool like [Postman](https://www.postman.com/)

-2. Navigate to the following URL:
+2. Navigate/use the following URL:

 ```
 http://<your-host>:8080/superheroes